ethancaballero/Unity_ML_Agents__Multi_Agent__Model_vs_EnvRender__time_ratio__benchmark/README.md

 # Unity ML-Agents Multi-Agent Time Balance (between model & environment) Benchmark

+This benchmarks the ratio of time spent running a given multi-agent Unity environment vs time spent running the forward and/or backwards_update passes of all the rl agent models that act in a given multi-agent Unity environment.
+This repo provides project files for building/editing multiple different multi-agent Unity environment, and it also provides code for benchmarking the ratio of time spent.

+## Usage

 Current Unity environments were compiled/built to run on Mac only.
 All the compiled environments are in folder `./python`.
 Files for modifying the environments are in the folder `./unity-environment/Assets/ML-Agents/Examples/Comm`; reopening files in this folder via Unity Editor and building them for Linux or Windows will be necessary if you want to run them on Linux or Windows.

-to get runtime stats for a specific num_of_agents, run while in folder `ml-agents-0.3.0b/python`:
+to get runtime stats for a specific num_of_agents, run while in folder `./python`:
 ```
 python3 learn.py agents*_brains1
 ```